Javad Bushehri: Career and activities

 Following his return to Iran Bushehri involved in business and politics.
-During the reign of Reza Shah he was a member of the Majlis representing Tehran.
+During the reign of Reza Shah, he was a member of the Majlis representing Tehran.
 His relationship with Reza Shah became strained, and Bushehri left Iran for Europe due to his fear of being arrested by the Shah.
-He could come Iran only after the abdication of Reza Shah.
-Then Bushehri was appointed governor of the Fars province and then, was made the minister of agriculture in the cabinet of Prime Minister Abdolhossein Hazhir in 1948.
-The same year he was also elected to the Senate, but resigned from the post soon.
+He could only return to Iran after Reza Shah's abdication.

+Bushehri was appointed governor of the Fars province and was then made the minister of agriculture in the cabinet of Prime Minister Abdolhossein Hazhir in 1948.
+The same year, he was also elected to the Senate, but resigned from the post soon.

 Bushehri was the minister of roads in the cabinet led by Prime Minister Mohammad Mosaddegh in the period 1951–1952.
 He also served as the spokesman of the Mosaddegh government.

-In 1960 he was vice president of the celebration committee established for the anniversary of the Persian Empire and a senator.
+In 1960, he was vice president of the celebration committee established for the anniversary of the Persian Empire and a senator.